 Ecuador is the ideal Green Travel Destination

 It is not for no good reason that Ecuador has been awarded with the World’s Leading Green Destination for two consecutive years.
-During the international 2014 World Travel Awards, Ecuador managed to earn the title yet again, beating Brazil, Costa Rica, Perú among others.
+During the international 2016 World Travel Awards, Ecuador managed to earn the title yet again, beating Norway, Costa Rica, Perú among others.

 Well, just so you don’t miss them, here’s our ultimate list of some of the best Ecuador ecotourism destinations you should definitely come to visit.
-Not only that these spots are awsome, but they are also quite accessible.
+These spots are not only awsome, but they are also quite accessible.
 Check them out!

 1. Las Latas Cascades – Misahualli